I recently wrote about the prevalence of founder breakups of companies.

 So how do you prevent founder breakups?
 You should be able to call each other out and the other side needs to listen.
 I mean really listen, not just play lip service.
 Founders need to be proactive about cultivating trust between each other and those around them by taking the other's concerns seriously.

-I know the family analogy is overplayed or downright wrong, but the marriage analogy between founders holds true.
-Just like you can’t neglect your partner in life, neither can you neglect your business partner.
-It’s a financial marriage and a legal one, and it can get difficult and ugly to retract.
+I know the family analogy is overplayed or overplayed, but the marriage analogy between founders holds true.
+Just like you can't neglect your partner in life, neither can you neglect your business partner.
+It's a financial marriage and a legal one, and it can get difficult and ugly to retract.

 Having been there myself, I can attest to how frustrating it can feel when communication disappears and you're left with... nothing.
 It doesn't get that point overnight, though.
 It's a process and inevitably both sides are to blame for a deterioration in the relationship among founders.
 Sometimes founder relationships, like some marriages, are just destined to fail.